 The minimum and maximum facilities requirements for an FM radio station are determined by its class.
 Possible FM class designations depend upon the geographic zone in which the transmitter of the FM radio station is located.
 In general, commercial FM radio stations are classified as follows, in order of increasing power and antenna height: Class A, B1, C3, B, C2, C1 or C radio stations.
 The FCC has proposed to divide Class C stations into two subclasses based on antenna height.
-Stations not meeting the minimum height requirement within a three-year transition period would be downgraded automatically to the new Class C0 category.
+Stations not meeting the minimum height requirement within a three-year transition period would be downgraded automatically to the

 The following table sets forth information with respect to each of our radio stations, including the additional radio stations we have agreed to purchase in Richmond.
 A broadcast station's market may be different from its community of license.
 "ERP" refers to the effective radiated power of an FM radio station.
 "HAAT" refers to the antenna height above average terrain of an FM radio station.
+"AI" refers to the above insulator measurement of an AM radio station.
 The coverage of an AM radio station is chiefly a function of the power of the radio station's transmitter, less dissipative power losses and any directional antenna adjustments.
-For FM radio station's antenna and the HAAT of the radio station's antenna.
+For FM radio stations, signal coverage area is chiefly a function of the ERP of the radio station's antenna and the HAAT of the radio station's antenna.
 The height of an AM radio station's antenna is measured by reference to AI and the height of an FM radio station's antenna is measured by reference to HAAT.